Open daily. Always free.

 Deborah Wye, “Introduction,” Committed to Print: Social and Political Themes in Recent American Printed Art, exh. cat.
 (New York: The Museum of Modern Art, 1988)

-For more information and additional resources, teachers may contact Chief Curator Katherine Alcauskas or Curator of Education Candie Waterloo.
+For more information and additional resources, teachers may contact Chief Curator Katherine Alcauskas.
 UW–Madison faculty and teaching staff may access these materials on Canvas.